Stochastic-Batman/CausalDiffAE_FZJ/README.md

 A = th.tensor([[0, 1], [0, 0]], dtype=th.float32)
 ```

+5. For each of the training and testing scripts in `scripts\morhomnist` and other(`scripts\` subfolders) set `--data-dir` argument to `../../datasets/`.

-5. Specify hyperparameters and run training script:
+6. Specify hyperparameters and run training script:
 ```
 ./train_[dataset]_causaldae.sh
 ```

-6. For classifier-free paradigm training, set `masking=True` in hyperparameter configs.
+7. For classifier-free paradigm training, set `masking=True` in hyperparameter configs.

-7. To train anti-causal classifiers to evaluate effectiveness, run:
+8. To train anti-causal classifiers to evaluate effectiveness, navigate to `scripts\morhomnist` (or whichever example you are experimenting with) and run:
 ```
 python [dataset]_classifier.py
 ```

-8. For counterfactual generation, run the following script with the specified causal graph:
+9. For counterfactual generation, run the following script with the specified causal graph:
 ```
 ./test_[dataset]_causaldae.sh
 ```

-9. Modify `image_causaldae_test.py` to perform desired intervention and sample counterfactual.
+10. Modify `image_causaldae_test.py` to perform desired intervention and sample counterfactual.

 ### Data acknowledgements
 Experiments are run on the following datasets to evaluate our model: